whscienceteacher/whscienceteacher.github.io/wavesunit/index.md

 ## Waves Unit - 1st Period

 If you missed a day, you can use this website to help catch up.
-See the lessons below or check
+See the lessons below for the assignment.

 Every student must master measuring waves.
 Get more information and check your badges at: [Wave Measurement Achievements](./badges.md)